wbailey/kata/README.md

 ## Kata [![Build Status](https://travis-ci.org/wbailey/kata.png?branch=master)](https://travis-ci.org/wbailey/kata)  [![Code Climate](https://codeclimate.com/github/wbailey/kata.png)](https://codeclimate.com/github/wbailey/kata) [![Gem Version](https://badge.fury.io/rb/kata.png)](http://badge.fury.io/rb/kata)

 A kata is defined as an exercise in programming which helps hone your skills through practice and repetition.
 Authoring katas is done in blogs but you can't really test yourself.
+Dave Thomas (@pragdave), is a proponet and compiled a list of katas at [codekata.com](http://www.codekata.com).
 [coderdojo](http://www.coderdojo.com) is a fine website and provides a great way to get involved with katas.
 The purpose of this gem is to provide a work environment based way of interacting.
 It provides several facilities for authoring and taking katas that allow you to work in your own environment.
 The inspiration for this gem came from my friend [Nick Hengeveld](https://github.com/nickh) who first introduced me to the concept of a kata several years ago.

 ### Installation